Dedicated Development Team

 How much does a dedicated development team cost?

-Nearshore dedicated teams through StepTo typically cost between $35 and $75 per hour per developer, depending on seniority.
-In monthly terms, a three-person team — for example a tech lead, a senior developer, and a mid-level developer — runs approximately $15,000 to $25,000 per month, or $180,000 to $300,000 annually.
+StepTo's own published rate card runs $25 to $85 per hour per developer, depending on seniority; for context, the wider Eastern European market benchmark for nearshore dedicated teams sits at roughly $35 to $75 per hour.
+In monthly terms, a three-person team, for example a tech lead, a senior developer, and a mid-level developer, runs approximately $15,000 to $25,000 per month, or $180,000 to $300,000 annually.
 For context, an equivalent in-house team in the US costs $40,000 to $60,000 per month when salary, benefits, payroll taxes, equipment, and recruiting fees are factored in.
-The nearshore model saves most clients between 40 and 60 percent annually.
+The nearshore model saves most StepTo clients between 40 and 60 percent annually.
 These rates include HR, payroll administration, office space, equipment, and account management.
 There are no separate recruitment surcharges or management fees layered on top of the developer rate.
 We provide itemized quotes after a discovery call so you have a clear view of costs before committing to anything.

 How quickly can I build a dedicated team?

-At StepTo, a fully operational dedicated team can be in place within two to three weeks from the first conversation.
+At StepTo, your team is selected and under contract within two to three weeks from the first conversation, and reaches full delivery productivity by week six.
 The timeline breaks down as follows: Week 1 covers the initial requirements call and internal talent sourcing; Week 2 involves presenting three to five pre-vetted candidates and conducting your technical interviews; Week 3 handles contract signing, tool access provisioning, and environment setup; Weeks four through six focus on onboarding and reaching full delivery productivity.
 This is significantly faster than traditional in-house hiring, which typically takes three to four months per developer when accounting for job posting, screening, interviewing, and notice periods.
-Speed depends on seniority and specialization — generalist mid-level developers source faster than senior specialists in niche domains such as embedded systems or specific ML frameworks.
+Speed depends on seniority and specialization, generalist mid-level developers source faster than senior specialists in niche domains such as embedded systems or specific ML frameworks.
 We flag sourcing timelines early so you can plan accordingly.

 What's the difference between dedicated teams and freelancers?